Category Archives: Legal Stuff

 If you have any questions or need assistance, contact our support team at payments@cam4.com or consult the UK government.

-Your Performer Release Form (or 2257) is a legal document that you electronically sign in when you are going through the approval process – take a closer look at what it means here.
+Your broadcaster release form (or 2257) is a legal document that you electronically sign in when you are going through the approval process – take a closer look at what it means here.

 Anyone aged 18+ can broadcast and accept tips on CAM4, but you have to upload your I.D. and sign your Performer Release Form in order to cash out your tokens.

-What are you agreeing to when you sign your Performer Release Form?
+What are you agreeing to when you sign your Broadcaster Release Form?

 1. You are the sole owner and ‘producer’ of all content and you agree to not create any illegal content.